Facially Dual Complete (Nice) cones and lexicographic tangents: Appendix

 We therefore have

 and on the other hand

 a contradiction. \end{proof}

-It now remains to show tangential exposure for the two-dimensional faces, of which we only have two: $F_1$ and $F_2$.
-Suppose that one of these faces, call it $F$, is not tangentially exposed.
-This implies that there exists $x\in F$ and a sequence $(x_k)$, $x_k\to x$, $x_k\in C$ such that
+\begin{proposition} Let $F$ be a two-dimensional face of a three-dimensional compact convex set $C$.
+If for each $x\in F$ and each $q\in \mN(x;F)\cap \lspan (F-x)$ there exists a corresponding normal $h\in \mN(x;C)$ that projects onto the linear span of $F-x$ as $q$, then $F$ is tangentially exposed. \end{proposition} \begin{proof} Suppose that $F$ is not tangentially exposed.
+This implies that there exists $x\in F$ and a sequence $\{x_k\}$, $x_k\to x$, $x_k\in C$ such that